v-mwalk/azure-pipelines-multiple-cucumber/README.md

 [![Donate](https://img.shields.io/static/v1?logo=paypal&label=PayPal&message=Donate&color=yellow)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZH953HFWKBJFA)
 [![Build Status](https://dev.azure.com/maciejmaciejewski-dev/extensions/_apis/build/status/maciejmaciejewski.azure-pipelines-cucumber?branchName=master)](https://dev.azure.com/maciejmaciejewski-dev/extensions/_build/latest?definitionId=15&branchName=master)

-# Azure Pipelines Cucumber Reporter
+# Azure Pipelines Multiple Cucumber Reporter

 Azure DevOps extension that provides a task for publishing Cucumber report in a HTML format and embeds it into a Build and Release pages.

 The extension is and will remain free of charge, however if you would like to support me please consider donating by using the PayPal button above.

+This was a fork from the original by Maciej Maciejewski with very little done to change underlying report generator engine.
+So full kudos to Maciej

 ## Configuration